eic/epic-analysis/README.md

 for more details).
 This section documents how to obtain and build local dependencies:

-- [Delphes](https://github.com/delphes/delphes) is the only local dependency that is not mirrored in `deps/`; in other words you must download and build it first:
+- [Delphes](https://github.com/delphes/delphes) is the only local dependency that is not mirrored in `deps/`, so you must download and build it first:
 ```bash
 deps/install_delphes.sh
 ```